alkhalifas/cs6650-project-4-alkhalifas/readme.md

 - [ ] Once the key-value store is populated, your client must do at least five of each operation: 5 PUTs, 5 GETs, 5 DELETEs.
 - [ ] Part of your completed assignment submission should be an executive summary containing an “Assignment overview”
 - [ ] Implement an encoder/decoder
+- [ ] Check requestID for malformed data
+- [ ] Containerization is not needed.
+Java Files along with README should be good to go.
+- [ ] Please spend some time to make a proper `ReadME` markdown file, explaining all the steps necessary to execute your source code.
+- [ ] Do not hardcode IP address or port numbers, try to collect these configurable information from config file/env variables/cmd input args.
+- [ ] Attach screenshots of your testing done on your local environment.]

 ### Instructions: